 - Satisfying the basic need for decent shelter

 With its regional approach, the EFSE serves as a vehicle to strengthen economic cooperation between different countries.

 EFSE uses an innovative manner to combine a clear development orientation with private sector efficiency and positive risk-adjusted returns, thereby ensuring institutional sustainability.

 Promoting private public partnerships and mobilise private capital for development

 EFSE utilizes donor grants as a risk cushion for attracting private investors for development purposes.
 Up to seven times the amount of the initial investment and/or grant can be raised for the target group, representing significant leveraging capacity.

 By mobilising private capital through the risk protection mechanism set in place with investor and donor funds and mezzanine capital from development finance institutions and international financial institutions, EFSE helps local and regional financial institutions access European and international capital markets.

 Serving as a market enabler

-The EFSE acts as risk taker to overcome prohibitive country-specific and institutional risks, which prevent the financial sector from serving the Fund‘s ultimate target groups.
-Furthermore, the Fund plays an important role in anticipating market developments.
-By continuously adjusting its range of services and products, it pushes the development finance frontier further to the benefit of its target groups.
+EFSE acts as a risk taker to overcome prohibitive country-specific and institutional risks that prevent the financial sector from serving the fund‘s ultimate target groups.
+Furthermore, the fund plays an important role in anticipating market developments.
+By continuously adjusting its range of services and products, EFSE pushes the development finance frontier to the benefit of its target groups.